RZEdward/RZEdward.github.io/_pages/portfolio.md

 In my most recent project I constructed a convolutional neural network (CNN) and applied it to a dataset of first generation pokemon, with the aim of correctly classifying a pokemon when tested on unseen data.

-In addition, I was interested to see how the performance of a CNN developed from scratch would compare with that of the TensorFlow/Keras libraries.
-The results are summarised below, but for the complete report please click HERE.

 ![image](rzedward.github.io/images/500x300.png)

 <br>